bakpakin/Fennel/reference.md

 ```

 Giving it a name is optional; if one is provided it will be bound to
 it as a local.
-Even if you don't use it as an anonymous function,
-providing a name will cause your stack traces to be more readable, so
-it's recommended.
 Providing a name that's a table field will cause it
 to be inserted in a table instead of bound as a local:

 ```fennel